kaoudis/vulnparty-js/README.md

 trying to hit was.

 # How to run

+## Warning: if you just spin up and black box this app, you will probably not get much out of it.

 ## Install needed dependencies and start the server (first time use)
 If you have dependency-related issues or issues running the server in order to try payloads against it, please file an issue in this repository.